 Especially beautiful is İcadiye Street, which has well preserved its original structure and is lined with numerous beautiful buildings.
 See mosques, churches and synagogues that have peacefully coexisted for centuries, and discover chocolatiers, bookstores, and boutique cafes.
 The peaceful neighborhood is also a good place to have a delicious meal.

-36. Getaway for Nature
+36. Getaway in Nature

 If you're looking to escape the concrete jungle and be one with nature, look no further.
 We have 3 great options for you: